bumlang936/ElectionAnalysis/README.md

   - Diana DeGette with 85,213 votes and 73.8% of the total vote.

 ## Challenge Overview
-Two Colorado Board of Elections esmployee, "Tom" and "Seth", have given the following tasks to complete the election audit within a local congressional election.
+A Colorado Board of Elections employee, "Seth", has given the following tasks to complete the election audit within a local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.
 4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

+Now the election committee has requested some additional data to complete the audit.

-6. The voter turnout for each county.
+1. The voter turnout for each county.
-7. The percentage of votes from each county out of the total count.
+2. The percentage of votes from each county out of the total count.
-8. The county with the highest turnout.
+3. The county with the highest turnout.

 ## Resources
 - Data Source: election_results.csv